status-im/nimbus-eth2/README.md

 * [multinet](https://github.com/status-im/nim-beacon-chain/tree/master/multinet) - a set of scripts to build and run several Eth2 clients locally
 * [ncli](https://github.com/status-im/nim-beacon-chain/tree/master/multinet) - command line tools for working with SSZ files and state transitions

-⚠️ Important: To save bandwith `export GIT_LFS_SKIP_SMUDGE=1` before cloning the repo.
-This prevents LFS during unusual clones (i.e. when you add `--recurse-submodules` without being instructed to do so).

 ## Related

 * [status-im/nimbus](https://github.com/status-im/nimbus/): main Nimbus repository - start here to learn more about the Nimbus eco-system